noderaider/localsync/packages/localsync/README.md

 **a lightweight module to sync JS objects in realtime across tabs / windows of a browser.**

+**:exclamation: v1.1.x: Now a modular lerna repo!
+Synchronization strategies have been split out into separate packages.**

 #### Features

 * Uses local storage event emitters to sync objects in realtime across tabs.